Xyinkl/MeowWiki/Cats_Protection_Essential_Guide/EG05_Keeping_your_cat_safe.md

 If you have cats, we know how much they mean to you.
 Should something happen to you, you will naturally want to make sure that someone is there to care for the cat or cats you love.
 Through our Cat Guardians service, individuals can make arrangements with us so that in the event of their death, we will take care of their cats and try to find them a loving new home.

 Furthermore, Cats Protection promises never to put a healthy cat to sleep, so you can feel assured that we will give your feline friend all the love and care they need until we can find them the new home they deserve.
 For more information, contact Cats Protection’s National Helpline on 03000 12 12 12 or email helpline@cats.org.uk

-Learn more about your cat online!
-Take a look at our free interactive tool to help you understand cats’ origins and their behaviour within our homes. http://learnonline.cats.org.uk/content/ufo